1986 Toronto International Film Festival

 The 11th Toronto International Film Festival (TIFF) took place in Toronto, Ontario, Canada between September 4 and September 13, 1986.

 The Decline of the American Empire by Denys Arcand was selected as the opening film.
-It won People's Choice Award at the festival and later got nominated for Best Foreign Language Film at Oscars.
+It won both the People's Choice and Best Canadian Film awards at the festival.
+It was the first film ever to win both prizes, and the first Canadian film ever to win People's Choice.